Arlodotexe/OwlCore.Storage/README.md

 ### This package enables early adoption of CommunityToolkit.Storage, a package in the [proposal](https://github.com/CommunityToolkit/Labs-Windows/discussions/229) stage in [Toolkit Labs](https://github.com/CommunityToolkit/Labs-Windows).

+When the Labs experiment is merged, this repo will be archived and succeeded by the Labs package.
+To migrate, simply swap nuget packages.
+The namespaces will align.

 Below is a recent copy of the proposal.

+---

 # Motivation
 ## Too many file systems.
 No standard abstractions.